falkr/ttm4175/pages/iot-http-json.md

 **A detail:** You may see that the `do_GET()` function only has `self` as parameter (from the class), and does not have a return value.
 This may be surprising, since it should get the request as input and then compute an answer.
-However, see how the code above gets access to the request, namely via the attribute `self.requestline`.
+However, see how the code above gets access to the request via the attribute `self.requestline`.
 Similarly, the response is created by calling some functions on the parent class, for instance `self.wfile.write(response_in_bytes)`.
 So therefore the `do_GET()` does not have any input or return parameters.
 It's more a question of how the API is designed, the authors have made a decision here.

-### Task 2.2: Request via Web Browser
+## Task 2.2: Request via Web Browser

 * Either on the same machine, or (even better) on a different machine, access the website address that the server prints out in a browser.
 * If you access the browser on the same machine, you can type `http://localhost:8000/` as address.
 Otherwise, use the IP address.